-The IsDB Group Sherpa emphasized that the IsDB Group is keen to share its technical expertise with the different WGs.
-In this context, IsDB cooperated with Bappenas in organizing two seminars on the sidelines of the DWG 2nd meeting last May in Yogyakarta to explore the topic of “Strengthening MSMEs Productivity, Competitiveness, and Resilience in Facing Future Shocks Post COVID-19 Pandemic in Developing Countries” and to discuss the challenges facing “Scaling-up Blended Finance and Private Finance to Reach the Last Mile of Sustainable Development.”
+The IsDBG Sherpa emphasized that the IsDBG is keen to share its technical expertise with the different WGs.
+In this context, IsDB has cooperated with Bappenas on organizing two seminars on the sidelines of the DWG 2nd meeting last May in Yogyakarta to explore the topic of “Strengthening MSMEs Productivity, Competitiveness, and Resilience in Facing Future Shocks Post COVID-19 Pandemic in Developing Countries” and to discuss the challenges facing “Scaling-up Blended Finance and Private Finance to Reach the Last Mile of Sustainable Development.”
 In both events, IsDB technical experts shared their expertise on the topics showcasing IsDB’s efforts to support MSMEs and SDG financing through areas of Halal industry and innovative Islamic finance.

 The Sherpa meeting was an opportunity to demonstrate the IsDB Group’s commitment and support to our Member Country presidency.
 Moreover, the IsDB Group’s delegation seized the opportunity to network with the peer sherpas and sous-sherpas from the G20 counties and the participating MDBs and international organizations.